 By the time conference day is on the horizon, the bulk of the work will be done…but there’ll still be lots to do.
 So get your whole team on board.

 You can use tools like MailChimp and the software you’re using to manage your conference to keep in touch with your delegates and invited speakers.
-And make sure they get all the necessary details and instructions about your conference: venue address, guidelines, contact details, registration advice, and so on.
+And make sure they get all the necessary details and instructions about your conference: venue address, guidelines, contact details, registration advice, virtual Q & A advice and so on.

 Use this conference planning checklist to delegate and check off your outstanding organising tasks.

 Now go forth and conquer.